Guangzhou Television Cantonese controversy: Reactions of local citizens and netizens

 Responses to the CPPCC Guangzhou Committee's proposal were generally negative, especially those from local citizens and netizens; only a minority of reactions were positive.
 In response to media interviews, local citizens expressed concerns about the possibility of Cantonese being lost, particularly in the younger generations, although there were also more optimistic and neutral opinions.

 Netizens created artworks that satirized the proposal and promoted Cantonese.
 Some made a sarcastic poster mimicking that of the movie Echoes of the Rainbow.
 The title of the poster, Echoes of the Cantonese (碎粤神偷 (碎粵神偷), literally "The Cantonese Thief"), has the same pronunciation as that of the movie in both Cantonese and Mandarin.
-Some others made a poster taking the style of propaganda posters that were popular before the 1990s, with text reading "Cantonese speak Cantonese, if you can't understand Cantonese, go home".
+Some others made a poster taking the style of Maoist style propaganda posters that were popular before the 1990s, with text reading "Cantonese speak Cantonese, if you can't understand Cantonese, go home".

 On July 11, 2010, a group of youngsters carried out a flashmob-style gathering in the People's Park in Guangzhou to promote Cantonese, singing famous 1980s Cantopop.

-July 25, 2010 mass assembly
+July 25, 2010, mass assembly

 On July 25, 2010, a crowd of about 10,000 gathered at 5pm in the surroundings of Guangzhou Metro's Jiangnanxi Station in a protest to criticize the CPPCC Guangzhou Committee's proposal and support Cantonese.
 Organizers of the activity had informed local police in advance, but were forced by the authorities to cancel it.
 People, however, gathered regardless.

 During the gathering, the crowd shouted slogans promoting Cantonese, including the battle cry of a famous Cantonese general, Yuan Chonghuan, and mocking at Ji Keguang, who was believed to be the most active supporter in the CPPCC Guangzhou Committee; they also sang Glorious Years by Beyond.
 Despite its size, the crowd stayed peaceful and maintained order.

 Local police were dispatched to the scene and exercised restraint throughout, and there was no physical clashes between the protesters and the police.
 The crowd was dispersed at 6:30pm, when dusk fell and it started to rain.